THANASIS GEORGAKOPOULOS

 Picture

-My name is Thanasis Georgakopoulos (θaˈnasis ʝeorɣaˈkopulos) and I am Assistant Professor in Historical Linguistics at the Department of Theoretical and Applied Linguistics of the School of English at Aristotle University of Thessaloniki.
+My name is Thanasis Georgakopoulos (θaˈnasis ʝeorɣaˈkopulos), and I am an Assistant Professor in Historical Linguistics at the Department of Theoretical and Applied Linguistics of the School of English at Aristotle University of Thessaloniki.

-I hold a BA in Greek Philology, an MA in Theoretical Linguistics and a PhD in Linguistics from the National and Kapodistrian University of Athens.
-My doctoral dissertation was a diachronic study of the semantics of ancient Greek prepositions (mainly of the allative eis), in which I relied on the analytical tools of cognitive linguistics and adopted a typological perspective.
+I hold a BA in Greek Philology, an MA in Theoretical Linguistics, and a PhD in Linguistics from the National and Kapodistrian University of Athens.
+My doctoral dissertation explored the diachronic semantics of Ancient Greek prepositions, with particular emphasis on the allative eis.
+In this work, I adopted a cognitive linguistics perspective and incorporated typological insights.

 Research interests